 To deter tracking iPhone users specifically, if an iPhone detects that it is constantly sharing its location with a nearby AirTag that it isn't connected to, it - similar to other tracking systems, such as Samsung's, for example - will alert the owner.

 And of course, if someone finds an AirTag on them that isn't theirs, then they can always report it (as the AirTag is always registered to a specific person) or just throw it away.

-Yes, you could still use an AirTag to track some for up to three days before they might possibly become aware, and in theory you could track an Android user without them noticing, but as we found trying to track an iPhone user's exact movements, the results weren't great.
+Yes, you could still use an AirTag to track some for up to 8 hours days before they might possibly become aware, and in theory you could track an Android user without them noticing, but as we found trying to track an iPhone user's exact movements, the results weren't great.
 Put simply there are better "trackers" for monitoring your pets or kids than trying to get the AirTags to do it for you.
 Despite some loopholes here, it's clear Apple is trying to stop nefarious tracking.

 Getting back lost stuff

 - AirTag can be read by any NFC reader